mattyv/ilp_for/README.md

 Unsure?                            → Search (safe default)
 ```

+### Super Secret Tooling

-**Super Secret Tooling:** If all else you can just use the `ilp-loop-analysis` clang-tidy check can detect patterns and suggest the correct LoopType automatically.
+If all else you can just use the `ilp-loop-analysis` clang-tidy check can detect patterns and suggest the correct LoopType automatically.
 Its pretty Beta but give it a go.
 See [tools/clang-tidy/](tools/clang-tidy/README.md).

 ### Reading CPU Profiles